wel055/cse15l-lab-reports/LabReport1.md

       Absolute path: /Users/wenxili/Desktop/UCSD/CSE 15L

-      The command brings me to the home directory as after I executed cd with no arg the absolute path become /Users/wenxili
+      The command cd with no argument means bring me to the home directory so after I executed cd with no arg the absolute path become /Users/wenxili

       The output is not an error.

   2.
-# Share an example of using the command with a path to a directory as an argument.
+## Share an example of using the command with a path to a directory as an argument.
   1. cd
       ![Image](cdtoadirct.png)

-      `cd Commanded`
+      `cd Commandcd`

       Absolute path: /Users/wenxili/Desktop/UCSD/CSE 15L

+      There is a folder named Commandcd within the folder CSE 15L.
 The command brings me into the file I specified (Commandcd) as after I executed cd the absolute path become /Users/wenxili/Desktop/UCSD/CSE 15L/Commandcd

       The output is not an error.

-# Share an example of using the command with a path to a file as an argument.
+## Share an example of using the command with a path to a file as an argument.
   1. cd
      ![Image](cdtoafile.png)